wintonpc/pbr/README.md

   when passthrough behavior is required.
 - default values for optional fields are not currently supported
 - A Float in an integer-typed field is truncated when serializing, as with Float::to_i
+- The test for missing required fields when reading a message may exhibit false negatives when required fields are duplicated in the protobuf.
+Duplicate fields are unlikely.
+  Validating on read is somewhat dubious anyway; presumably the originator would have detected the error on write.

 ## Optimizations